-ULDA actions Stretch targets Goals The ULDA will: work with developers to produce suitable housing designs to meet defined price points monitor dwelling prices and amount of accessible housing produced include in landowner development agreements: provisions requiring the land owner deliver housing to achieve nominated price points and accessibility targets where the monitoring process indicates targets are not being achieved where subsidy is required to achieve these price points, additional provisions will be required to ensure the retention of the affordability over time.
-Greater than 25% housing that is affordable for key workers and first time home buyers in accordance with the income targets in the ULDA Housing Strategy.
+ULDA a ctions Stretch targets Goals housii points monit acces: includ agree " pr de pr wl in acc " wl th pr th with developers to produce suitable ng designs to meet defined price Greater than 25% housing that is affordable for key workers and first time home buyers in accordance with the income targets in the ULDA Housing Strategy.
 Greater than 10% accessible housing Neighbourhoods include a diversity of housing, including that which is affordable for households on low to moderate incomes, and accessible to reflect changing requirements as the community matures.
-The ULDA will work with the Department of Communities, Not for Profit providers and the land owner to identify opportunities for the inclusion of social housing projects progressively over the life of the project.
-5% Social housing
+Communi the land c for the inc will work with the Department of ties, Not for Profit providers and wher to identify opportunities clusion of social housing projects wely over the life of the project.
+5% Social housing other organisations to develop: